arabyalhomsi/the-software-engineer-showcaser/README.md

 The Software Engineer Showcaser
 </h1>

-<h4 align="center">My humble attempt at creating a modern but simple app that enables software engineers to showcase their skills and experience.</h4>
+<h4 align="center">My humble attempt at creating a modern but simple app that enables software engineers to showcase their skills and experience.
+Uses <code>vite-plugin-ssr</code></h4>
 <br>
 <div align="center">